shakee93/toastedjs/README.md

 ## Introduction

-toasted is responsive, touch compatible, easy to use, attractive and feature rich with icons, actions etc...
+toastedjs is heir of [vue-toasted](https://github.com/shakee93/vue-toasted) it is responsive, touch compatible, easy to use, attractive and feature rich with icons, actions etc...

 ### Interactive demo